sidneyp/llvm-tricore/docs/tutorial/LangImpl8.rst

 the name, source location, type, and since it's an argument, the argument index.
-Third, we create an ``lvm.dbg.declare`` call to indicate at the IR level that we've got a variable in an alloca (and it gives a starting location for the variable), and setting a source location for the beginning of the scope on the declare.
+Third, we create an ``lvm.dbg.declare`` call to indicate at the IR level that we've got a variable in an alloca (and it gives a starting location for the variable).
+Lastly, we set a source location for the beginning of the scope on the declare.

 One interesting thing to note at this point is that various debuggers have